marcocspereira/altar/README.md

-# Altar | 0619
+# Matrix Exercise

+An original from [Altar.io](http://altar.io/), code 0619.

-The mini-project involves creating 2 routes:
+This mini-project was developed with Angular 11 that involves creating 2 routes:

 - `/generator/`
 - `/payments/`